syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### SelectionChanging event

-The `SelectionChanging` event is triggered when an item is selected at the execution time. `ItemSelectionChangingEventArgs` contains the following members, which provide the information for `SelectionChanging` event:
+The [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionChanging) event is triggered when an item is selected at the execution time.
+[ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemSelectionChangingEventArgs.html) contains the following members, which provide the information for `SelectionChanging` event:

- * `AddedItems`: Gets collection of the underlying data objects where the selection is going to be processed.
+ * [AddedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemSelectionChangingEventArgs.html#Syncfusion_Maui_ListView_ItemSelectionChangingEventArgs_AddedItems): Gets collection of the underlying data objects where the selection is going to be processed.
- * `RemovedItems`: Gets collection of the underlying data objects where the selection is going to be removed.
+ * [RemovedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemSelectionChangingEventArgs.html#Syncfusion_Maui_ListView_ItemSelectionChangingEventArgs_RemovedItems): Gets collection of the underlying data objects where the selection is going to be removed.

 You can cancel the selection process within this event by setting the `ItemSelectionChangingEventArgs.Cancel` property to `true`.